Troppmop/week_1_test/README.md

 dovid_troppe negev 347662413
-check branch for bonus attempt
+check previous version for required version of the program